Binary fission requires

 - Doubling time is the time it takes a bacterium to do one binary fission starting from having just divided.

 - And ending at the point of having just completed the next division.

-Most bacteria are mesophilic.
-Mesophilic bacteria grow best at 30-37°C. Optimum temperature for growth of common pathogenic bacteria is 37°C. Bacteria of a species will not grow but may remain alive at a maximum and a minimum temperature.
+Most bacteria is mesophilic.
+Mesophilic bacteria grow best at 30-37°C. The optimum temperature for growth of common pathogenic bacteria is 37°C. Bacteria of a species will not grow but may remain alive at a maximum and a minimum temperature.